Jenna Marshall: Novels storylines

 Jenna was popularly connected with the fairytale princess Snow White.
-She had pale skin, long black hair, naturally pink lips, and big hazel eyes.
+She had pale skin, long black hair, naturally pink lips, and big green eyes.
 She also was quite tall and had a cute figure.
 Alison often called her 'Snow' but used the nickname in a mean way.
 Jenna was known to be very quiet and has a sweet, kind personality.
 Whenever she takes off her glasses, it can be seen that she has small bruises and cuts reaching from her eyes to her nose.
 It was said it could be from her stepbrother Toby.

 Jenna was often the target of Alison and her crew, with jokes about her likeness to Snow White and pranks such as giving her apples dipped in toilet water.
 There might have been some resentment among the group about her good looks, since Hanna mentioned she was "pretty in an annoying way."

 One evening, Ali convinced the others to support her plan to get revenge on Jenna's stepbrother, Toby Cavanaugh, for spying on them while they were changing.
 Ali snuck into the Cavanaugh's yard, grabbed one of Toby's fireworks, and accidentally launched it into his garage.
 Alison sees Toby and Jenna together and accidentally set the firework off into the garage, blinding Jenna and burning it down.
 Alison blackmails Toby into taking the blame for the incident and he is sent away.
 Later the girls would come to call the infamous incident "The Jenna Thing."

 However, four years later, during a storm and power outage, Jenna reveals to Aria that she not only knew Ali set off the firework, but they planned it together as well, to get rid of Toby.
 Jenna tells Aria that her parents gave Toby a warning: if he kept setting off fireworks from his tree house, he'd be sent away to boarding school.
 Their plan worked, but it cost Jenna her sight and she left Rosewood Day to attend a school for the blind in Philadelphia.
 By the time the second "A" wreaks significant havoc in the girls' lives, it becomes clear to Aria that Jenna knows vital information about the culprit.
 Unfortunately, before Aria can ask her what she knows, Jenna is murdered by this "A" and found dead in a ditch in her parents' backyard.
 In Wanted, it is revealed that the real Alison DiLaurentis is the new "A" and her murderer.